ginger-tek/booky/README.md

 A small, simple book-keeping app for making invoices and tracking expenses.

+- Store and organize client contacts
+- Create client invoices

 No database.

 No build step.

-Just PHP 8, HTML, Vue ESM, and a JSON file.
+Just PHP 8, HTML, Vue ESM, and JSON files.

-Just run `index.php` as a router.
+Run `index.php` as a router to serve app.